 Step 5: Write and cite

 The Student Learning Commons provides in-person and online academic writing support on all three campuses.
 Attend a workshop, book a consultation, or try online resources like A quick guide to research papers.

 How to cite

-The Student Learning Commons can help with writing, study skills, time management, and more.
+For help with writing, study skills, time management, and more, visit the Student Learning Commons.

 Use the Assignment Calculator to plan out your writing assignment